NAndLib/todoist-plugable-cli/docs/design-doc.md

 - List all valid Python modules under it as valid plugins and arguments for the sub-level arguemnt parser.
 - Provide correct argument handlers to all of the plugins listed under it.

+Allowing both file plugins and module plugins allows simple plugins to remain tightly in one single file, while more complicated plugins to reside in a module where they can be split up into smaller, more manageable files.

 ### Plugins